babiaxr/aframe-babia-components/tools/generate_repository_data/README.md

 ## Steps

-1. Create a python3 virtual enviornment and activate it (optional).
+1. Create a python3 virtual environment and activate it (optional).

 ```
 python3 -m venv /tmp/babiaxr